 Richard thereafter devoted himself to shamanism.
 Douglas was haunted by the jimsonweed demon for years until he managed to exorcise it with the help of a Mexican shaman.

 When taken at shamanic doses, or rather when shamanic-grade medicines are taken at the proper dose, something far more profound seems to be going on, as attested by the growing body of literature on the subject (Google “shamanism and entheogens”).
 What’s being cured is not the body but the human spirit.
 Renowned religious historian Mircea Eliade’s groundbreaking 1951 study, Shamanism: Archaic Techniques of Ecstasy, is increasingly felt to be outmoded and misguided.
 Eliade identified the key elements of the shamanic performance: the out-of-body experience, involving an ascent to the heavens or descent into the underworld and back, and direct contact with the gods or spirits; and he acknowledged that medicines were often used—there are frequent references to fly agaric, jimsonweed, cannabis and other plants.
-But he regarded the use of these substances dismissively as a degraded or decadent form of shamanism, rendering the art somehow too easy.
+But he dismissed the use of these substances as a degraded or decadent form of shamanism, rendering the art somehow too easy.
 The trance state, he believed, was properly achieved through such bodily techniques alone as fasting and sleep deprivation.
 And yet he wondered, “Many of the documents attesting the ability of shamans and sorcerers to fly fail to state how these powers were obtained; but it is quite possible that this silence is due to the incompleteness of our sources.”
 His sources were indeed incomplete.
 As critics have noted, Eliade himself conducted no fieldwork on the tribes he studied and had little acquaintance with the medicines that are in fact used by shamans the world over, but which they tend to conceal from outsiders and noninitiates.
-The fact he hailed from the staider generation of academics of half a century ago, isolated in stuffy university environments with a built-in bias against recreational “drugs,” accounts for this, and his research followed from it.
-I should add that in his earlier years he was reputedly an opium user (see Ott for a fuller deconstruction of Eliade).
+The fact he hailed from the staider generation of academics of half a century ago, isolated in stuffy university environments with a built-in bias against recreational “drugs,” accounts for this, and his research followed from it, though I should add that in his earlier years he was reputedly an opium user (see Ott for a fuller deconstruction of Eliade).